 Serve up cute little individual serving of this delectable Crock-Pot Lemon Cheesecake In A Jar to your family or party guests for dessert!
 Yes, cheesecake in a jar…cooked in your slow cooker!

 Slow Cooker Lemon Cheesecake In A Jar

 Cheesecake is my Kryptonite and weakness.
 There really has not been a cheesecake that I have not loved.
 And I love making cheesecake too.
 Luckily I had some cream cheese in the fridge and set about making a cheesecake to satisfy my sweet tooth.

 But I didn’t want to do a full cheesecake (because we already did that) instead I wanted to try something just a wee bit different.

-I had made cheesecake in a jar before, but the convetional way, in the oven but moving it over the crock-pot was a easy idea.
+I had made cheesecake in a jar before, but the conventional way, in the oven but moving it over the slow cooker was a easy idea.

 - Portion control – less likely to eat more than one serving when they are in individual jars